ksrawr/binary-trees-and-tries/README.md

 It is used when there’s a partially completed field, and there’s a want to provide a list of possibilities connected to that partially completed field.
 In this example, all the descendents of a node have a common prefix.

+A trie (pronounced: “try”), also called digital tree and sometimes radix tree or prefix tree (as they can be searched by prefixes), is a kind of search tree.

+Search Tree:  An ordered tree data structure that is used to store a dynamic set or associative array where the keys are usually strings

+The key part for each node in one of these Trees is (usually) a string.
+The root node is an empty string.
+Letters are added to the string key for each node, moving away from the root.
+Actual values are associated only with the “Leaves” of the trie.
+Example of use in the Real World:
+Word completion in a google search field.
+It is used when there’s a partially completed field, and there’s a want to provide a list of possibilities connected to that partially completed field.
+In this example, all the descendents of a node have a common prefix.
+Time complexity of O(L)

 ## links
 https://www.geeksforgeeks.org/binary-tree-data-structure/